alidasdan/graph-benchmarks/README.md

 graph-benchmarks
 ================

-This directory contains directed graph benchmarks in DIMACS graph format.
+This package contains directed graph benchmarks in DIMACS graph format.
 These graphs were mainly used to evaluate optimum cycle mean/ratio algorithms in multiple of my papers on the subject.

 You can of course use these graphs to run my programs under 'optimum-cycle-ratio-algorithms' or 'optimum-cycle-mean-algorithms'